You should check the following guidance to know what information to provide for your song and also if you wish to write your own!

-1. Pack in as much information as you can: the content needs to be both funny and a tribute too!
+1. Pack in as much information as you can: the content needs to be both funny and a most importantly a loving tribute too!

 The information which you, the organiser, friends, family and colleagues supply, will form the whole content of the song.
-I will not be able to make anything up!!
-You can gather the information by using the form I have supplied or you may wish to contact others informally or through a special Facebook page etc.
+We will not be able to make anything up!!
+You can gather the information by using the form we have supplied or you may wish to contact others informally or through a special Facebook page or a dedicated WhatsApp group etc.

 2. However it is important to keep the event a surprise!!

-3. Include a bio-pic of every part of their life.
-Your special person will have got to know many different people from the varied aspects to their lives: so contributions from family, friends and colleagues will shed light on different phases of his/her life.
+3. Include a bio-pic of parts of their life.
+Your special person will have got to know many different people from the varied aspects to their lives: so contributions from family, friends and colleagues will shed light on different phases of their life.

-4. Keep it funny!!
+4. Include humorous events !!
 But you will need to decide if everyone will be able to appreciate it, so some private jokes shared may be tricky to include!